 It is possible to be 'registered blind' (as certified by an eye specialist) even though the loss of sight may only be partial.
 Even if you are 'registered blind', your claim will only be met if the loss of sight meets the criteria outlined in our definition and cannot be corrected.

-8. Brain injury due to anoxia or hypoxia - resulting in permanent symptoms
+Brain injury due to anoxia or hypoxia - resulting in permanent symptoms children under the age of 90 days

-Death of brain tissue due to reduced oxygen supply resulting in permanent neurological deficit with persisting clinical symptoms.
+Death of brain tissue due to reduced oxygen supply resulting in permanent neurological deficit with persisting clinical symptoms.\